polkafoundry/polkadocs/docs/developer/README.md

 }
 ```

-Details about these data and functions are available in Reference section.
+Details about these data and functions are available in the Reference section.
 For now, let's come back to the `SimpleStore`'s newly requested feature.

 ### The complete contract

-With all the knowledge we learnt together so far, let's finish our contract.
+With all the knowledge we have learned together so far, let's finish our contract.

 ```js
 const Joi = require('@hapi/joi')